kocdeniz/kocdeniz/README.md

 - :loop: Learning DevOps Tools and networking
 - :loop: Joining Bootcamps about IT && Security
-- :loop: coding random python scripts just for fun
+- :loop: Coding random python scripts just for fun